Dasti-dev/Streamyard/README.md

 1. Start the Node.js server: ```npm start```

+2. Add streaming credentials to options variable.

-2. Open your web browser and navigate to `http://localhost:3000`.
+3. Open your web browser and navigate to `http://localhost:3000`.

-3. Click on the "Start Stream" button to begin streaming video from your device.
+4. Click on the "Start Stream" button to begin streaming video from your device.

 ### Running with Docker